 Doing the Figure Drawing Test with a Staedtler Digital Pencil on a Samsung Galaxy Tablet S3 9.7"

-The test layouts are displayed on the tablet.
-The tablet enters pen-only mode allowing the client to rest his or her hand on the surface during the tests.
+The test layouts are displayed on the tablet in fixed size independently of the actual screen size.
+The tablet is in pen-only mode allowing the client to rest his or her hand on the surface during the tests.
 Width of pen tip is 0.7 mm.

-In the Figure Drawing Test the client has to trace a curved line with a digital pinpoint pen without ink (or as on the photo: a digital pencil), while in the Pen-to-Point Test point with the tip of the pen (or digital pencil) as accurately as possible into the centres of small crosses distributed along a straight line in the centre of the screen (simulating a pin-to-hole test).
+In the Figure Drawing Test the client has to trace a curved line with a digital pencil without ink while in the Pen-to-Point Test point with the tip of the pencil as accurately as possible into the centres of small crosses distributed along a straight line in the centre of the screen (simulating a pin-to-hole test).
 The parameters of each of the two tests are:

 Psychometric parameters for each hand:

-In addition to these psychometric parametres a complete reproduction of the client's drawing is generated to elucidate an eventual neglect problem or other qualiatative signs of dysfunction.
+In addition to these psychometric parametres a complete reproduction of the client's drawing is generated to elucidate an eventual neglect problem or other qualiatative signs of dysfunction as, e.g., hand tremor.

 Visuospatial functioning*